rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 Unless further types of sectioning nodes are defined, the first node of a section is strictly subsequent to the corresponding event of the sectioning node.
-That is, no other event will be executed after the sectioning node's event was exited and before the first node is entered.
-This includes any exit event of any of the sectioning node's ancestors.
+That is, no other event will be executed after the sectioning node's event was exited and before the section's first content node is entered.

 **CLARIFICATION**
 The first node's enter event is not necessarily strictly subsequent to the sectioning node's enter event.

-The next sibling of a parent can only be loosely subsequent to it.
+The next sibling of a parent node can only be loosely subsequent to that node.
 That is, because a node can only be a parent node, if it has at least one child node.
 No sibling can therefore be strictly subsequent to a parent node.

 Because of that, the first node of a section is strictly subsequent to a sectioning node, if it is also the sectioning node's first child.

 In contrary to that, the first node of a section is only loosely subsequent to its sectioning node, if it is the sectioning node's next sibling and if the sectioning node is a parent node.

-Put differently, type-2 sectioning nodes allow any number of events in between the sectioning node's enter event and the first node's enter event.
-Note that this refers to all the events of the sectioning node's descendants.
+Put differently, type-2 sectioning nodes allow any number of events in between the sectioning node's enter event and the first node's enter event (i.e. the enter and exit events of the sectioning node's descendants).

+**CLARIFICATION**
+No node event will be used to open more than one section.

+That is, because (1) each sectioning node is defined to declare one section only, (2) different sectioning nodes have different next sibling and first child nodes, and (3) the first child of a type-1 sectioning node can not be the next sibling of a type-2 sectioning node.

+**CLARIFICATION**
+The first node of a section is unique to that section.
+That is, two non-empty sections always have different first nodes.

+That is, because no node event being used to open more than one section.

 <!-- ======================================================================= -->
 ## why no loose type-2 definition?